dimitri/tapoueh.org/content/post/2017/08/SQL-regression-tests.md

 Use `regresql update` to run the queries and register their output as the *expected* ouput.
-In the following usage example, we did `regresql update` with `"id": "1"` in our plan file, but then changed our mind and replaced it with `"id": "2"` before running `regresql test`:
+In the following usage example, we did `regresql update` with `"n": "1"` in our plan file, but then changed our mind and replaced it with `"n": "2"` before running `regresql test`:

 ~~~ bash
 $ regresql test